smartdevcode/SonataBlockBundle/Resources/doc/reference/installation.rst

         );
     }

-Some features provided by this bundle require the ``SonataAdminBundle``.
+Some features provided by this Bundle require the ``SonataAdminBundle``.
-Please add an explicit required dependency to your project's `composer.json` to the ``SonataAdminBundle`` with the version listed in the suggestions of this Bundle.
+Please add an explicit required dependency to your project's `composer.json` to the ``SonataAdminBundle`` with the version listed in the suggestion of this Bundle.

 Configuration
 -------------